Caribbean Studies Program

-Completed online application, with $250 deposit, will be accepted until October 2013, specific date TBA, space permitting.
+Completed online application, with $250 deposit, will be accepted until 7 March 2014, space permitting.
 Southern Miss will acknowledge receipt of applications and students will be informed of their registration status.
-The balance of fees will be due seven days after the application deadline.
+The balance of fees will be due on 14 March 2014.
 Applications are processed in the order of receipt.
 Students may apply at any time prior to the deadline and are urged to apply early.

 Cancellations and Refunds

 Except in cases of academic ineligibility or course cancellation, deposits are non-refundable.
-Fees, exclusive of deposit, are refundable if written notification is received prior to the payment deadline.
+Fees, exclusive of deposit, are refundable if written notification is received prior to the payment deadline, 14 March 2014.
 Thereafter, no refunds will be available.
-The International Programs Office should be notified of all cancellations.
-Refund requests must be made in writing.
+The Office of International Programs must be notified, in writing, of all cancellations.

 Assistance and Information